Understanding the journey

 Our goal is to serve as an extended family to those affected by Alzheimer’s—offering heartfelt stories, practical advice, and personal “tricks of the trade” to help reduce stress and foster resilience for both caregivers and their loved ones.

-Friends for the Alzheimer's Journey was founded in May 2025 and has been serving communities in need ever since.
-We are proudly based in Southeast Georgia, where we continue to provide compassionate support and essential resources to those affected by Alzheimer's disease.
+Friends for the Alzheimer's Journey Inc was founded in 2025 and has been serving communities in need ever since.
+Although we are proudly based in Southeast Georgia, we serve all counties in Georgia.
+We continue to provide compassionate support and essential resources to those affected by Alzheimer's disease.

 Friends for the Alzheimer's Journey was founded out of personal experience.
 I cared for

-my mother for eight years as she navigated the challenges of Alzheimer's disease.
+my mother 24/7 for eight years, with the exception of Sundays when my younger brother sat with her while I went to Sunday school & church, as she navigated the challenges of Alzheimer's disease.

 During that time, I realized how important it is for others to begin this journey knowing